dreamgrove/dreamgrove/content/balance/guide/azerite.md

 ### Notable General/Non-Balance Specific Azerite Traits

-- {{< spell 280559 "Treacherous Covenant" >}} - Though potentially risky, Treacherous Covenant is an amazing trait on all amounts of targets, providing you with a lot of Intellect when above 50% health, but increasing damage taken by 15% when below 20% health.
+- {{< spell 280559 "Treacherous Covenant" >}} - Though potentially risky, Treacherous Covenant is an amazing trait on all amounts of targets, providing you with a large chunk of Intellect when above 50% health, but increasing damage taken by 15% when below 20% health.

 - {{< spell 279647 "Lively Spirit" >}} - Causes your {{< spell 29166 "Innervate" "ptr" >}} to grant a stack of Intellect for 20 seconds for each spell cast by the healer.